 - titanium dioxide

 Is it water resistant?

 Sun protection products may be labeled as “water resistant”.
-Don’t be misled by these labels – reapply sunscreen every 40-80 minutes when you have been in the water.
+Don’t be misled by these labels – reapply sunscreen every 40-80 minutes (depending on the product) when you have been in the water.

 Tips for using sun protection products

 - Use one ounce (1 oz.) – about the size of a golf ball – to protect the average adult.

 - Apply products 20-30 minutes before going outside.

 - Don’t forget to apply products to your ears, neck, scalp, hands and feet.

 - Apply a lip balm with SPF to your lips.